 Is it in my budget?

-Hearken back to the statistics presented in the introduction of this piece.
-If 80% of the congregants who download your church app aren’t going to be truly active users, it’s important to weigh your options— to create an app or not— carefully.
+80% of the congregants who download your church app aren’t going to be truly active users.
+So it’s important to weigh your options— to create an app or not— carefully.

 There’s no way around it: Creating a church app is expensive.
 Creating a fully custom app from scratch is often over $100,000.
 Very few churches have that kind of budget to spend on an app, especially if there’s a chance it won’t be used actively.